 Don’t: Think, “I’ll just get this framed later”

-What’s more, the process of professionally framing a fine art acrylic photographic print requires true craftsmanship and years of experience — skills that my framers Jeff & Alexa have aplenty.
+What’s more, the process of professionally framing a fine art acrylic photographic print requires true craftsmanship and years of experience — skills that the skilled artisans who frame my work have aplenty.
 Because it is such a delicate process, framing a fine art acrylic print is not cheap.
 In addition to our joint expertise, by getting the image framed when you purchase it, you will take advantage of the discounted rates we are able to offer compared to if you took the piece to your neighborhood frame shop at a later date.